 The good news is those travelling in later life can and do take out travel insurance.
 Compared to the general population, where around a quarter of people regularly holiday without any travel insurance, the over 65s are more sensible.
 According to Finder.com, only 14% of over 55s travel without insurance, but that’s still a significant percentage taking an unnecessary risk.

 A range of events are covered by travel insurance policies: ill-health, sickness and medical emergencies; flights that you missed due to circumstances beyond your control; having to cut short or cancel a trip, such as due to ill health; damage to items, or stolen items including cash, passports, cameras and phones.
-Most policies will also cover any legal claims and costs for damage you accidently cause to property or another person.
+Most policies will also cover any legal claims and costs for damage you accidentally cause to property or another person.

 Popular over 65 travel insurance – such as Saga travel insurance – covers lots of potential events and includes many pre-conditions as standard that have other travel insurance companies digging in their heels and refusing to sell you a travel insurance policy.